-If you’re serious about ketosis, make sure to read this comprehensive review until the end to find out exactly what to look for and avoid when choosing chewing gums for your low carb lifestyle and the safest and most keto-compliant products.
+If you’re serious about ketosis, then make sure to read this comprehensive keto chewing gum review until the end to find out what to look for when choosing chewing gums for your low-carb lifestyle as well as the safest, most keto-compliant products.

-Here are some good news: chewing gum doesn’t just help you freshen your breath after meals or deal with the bad keto breath, it also has been shown to help you lose weight, overcome cravings for cigarettes, and manage hunger (1, 2, 3, 4).
+Chewing gum doesn’t just help you freshen your breath after meals or deal with the bad keto breath.
+It also has been shown to help you lose weight, overcome cravings for cigarettes, and manage hunger (1, 2, 3, 4).

 But, and here's the big but: chewing the wrong kind of gum can increase your risk of getting a cavity due to its high sugar content.
 And even though you’re not chewing a lot at one time, a small amount can add up.
 It can even kick you out of ketosis.

 Sure, you can chew sugar-free gum, but most brands are loaded with artificial chemicals and aren’t keto friendly.